ChrisAkridge/IronArc/Documentation/Specification.md

 Hardware calls should be stylized in literature and documentation in the form `<return-type> hwcall <device-name>::<function-name>(<arg-type> <arg-name>...)`.
 The types, typically only useful for documentation, are:

-* (u)int[8/16/32/64]: A signed or unsigned 8-, 16-, 32-, or 64-bit integer.
+- (u)int[8/16/32/64]: A signed or unsigned 8-, 16-, 32-, or 64-bit integer.
-* lpstring: A UTF-8 string with its length in bytes prefixed as a 32-bit unsigned integer.
+- lpstring\*: A pointer to a UTF-8 string with its length in bytes prefixed as a 32-bit unsigned integer.
-* void: Used in return types, this indicates a hardware call that returns no value.
+- void: Used in return types, this indicates a hardware call that returns no value.
-* ptr: A pointer to a memory address.
+- ptr: A pointer to a memory address.

 ## Error Handling

 ### Raising Errors
 An error is a notifier that the state of the virtual machine is no longer valid.
 Errors occur when the virtual machine performs an action that is illegal, such as dividing a number by zero or attempting to assign an eight-byte value into a four-byte memory location.
 Some errors are fatal, meaning that the virtual machine cannot continue execution without risking data loss.
 Others are more recoverable, and the virtual machine can resume execution.

 Errors are composed of a four-byte error code that is shown to the user on the event of an error.
 These codes are mapped to error names, a table of which appears in the Table of Error Codes.

-Errors can be raised from within the virtual machine, through the `System::RaiseError(uint32 errorCode)` hardware call.
+Errors can be raised from within the virtual machine, through the `void hwcall System::RaiseError(uint32 errorCode)` hardware call.
 However, most of the errors will be raised by the host process when an instruction from the virtual machine performs an illegal action.
 The specific method of error raising varies by implementation, but the following requirements must be met:

-* Errors, when raised, will temporarily halt the execution of the virtual machine.
+- Errors, when raised, will temporarily halt the execution of the virtual machine.
 All registers, memory, and hardware devices will remain loaded, in the state they were in immediately before the error.
-* The host process should provide the ability to continue execution on any non-fatal error.
+- The host process should provide the ability to continue execution on any non-fatal error.
 Optionally, the host process may also allow execution to continue on fatal errors as well, but this could result in data loss.
-* The host process displays the error code, error name, registers, and loaded hardware devices to the user in result of an error.
+- The host process displays the error code, error name, registers, and loaded hardware devices to the user in result of an error.

 If the user chooses to continue execution, execution resumes from the instruction AFTER the one that raised the error.